MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-code-snippet.md

 ## Description and shortcut fields

 1. Description fields give more information about your code snippet when viewed in the Code Snippets Manager.
 The shortcut is a tag that users can type in order to insert your snippet.
-Edit the snippet you have added by opening the file *%USERPROFILE%\Documents\Visual Studio 2019\Code Snippets\\[Visual C# or Visual Basic]\My Code Snippet\SquareRoot.snippet*.
+Edit the snippet you've added by opening the file *%USERPROFILE%\Documents\Visual Studio 2019\Code Snippets\\[Visual C# or Visual Basic]\My Code Snippet\SquareRoot.snippet*.

    > [!TIP]
    > Since you're editing the file in the directory where Visual Studio placed it, you don't need to reimport it to Visual Studio.